Solar Eclipse 2026: The 4 Best Places to See Totality

 Think about adding local events to your trip.
 You could try wine tastings, and cooking classes, or join guided tours to enjoy what these areas have to offer.

-Also, remember to bring the right clothes for different weather and comfy shoes for walking around the various sights.
+Also, remember to bring the right clothes for different weather and comfortable shoes for walking around the various sights.

 Essential Tips for Safe Eclipse Viewing